-CMHC COUNSELORS Counseling services are provided by licensed psychologists, social workers, professional counselors, marriage and family therapists.
+Counseling services are provided by licensed psychologists, social workers, and professional counselors.
 Services may also be provided by other mental health professionals, some of whom are in training.
 All professionals-in-training are supervised by licensed staff.

 Counseling records are entirely separate from your academic record.

-When you call or stop by CMHC, you will be offered the first available appointment that matches your schedule.
+If you and a BART counselor determine that a single session or short term individual counseling is the treatment recommendation that best meets your needs, then you will be offered the first available appointment that matches your schedule.
 If you have particular counselor preferences, this might increase the time you have to wait for your first appointment.
-This first session, an initial consultation, will usually be scheduled within a few days to a week or so.
+This first appointment will usually be scheduled within a few days to a few weeks.
 (Please note that if you are in need of immediate help, inform our staff so that we can connect you to the appropriate CMHC resources immediately.)
-When you schedule your first appointment, you will be asked your name, phone number, and whether you have been to CMHC in the past.
-The total time period required for the initial consultation or intake appointment is approximately 90 minutes, so be sure to keep this in mind when scheduling your appointment.
+The total time period required t is approximately 90 minutes, so be sure to keep this in mind when scheduling your appointment.

 Early on, you will work with your counselor to set goals for your counseling sessions.
 Establishing clear goals will provide direction as well as help you to monitor your progress in counseling.
 If you have any questions or concerns about the counseling process, don't hesitate to bring these up with your counselor, who will be pleased to discuss them with you.
 The exact direction of your counseling experience will depend on the issues you bring into counseling, your counselor's perspective, and the goals you set for your work together.